sevenGroupFrance/sulu-icon-picker-bundle/README.md

 ## Use in your template files
-Once installed, to use this new content type, you'll have to create a new property with the type `custom_toggle`.
+Once installed, to use this new content type, you'll have to create a new property with the type `font_icon_picker`.

 ![How to use the new content type](assets/images/ct-5.png)